 Plugins are written as encapsulated Python modules that are loaded dynamically when Ginga starts.
 There is an API for programming plugins (see Developing with Ginga).

 The plugins are each described in more detail in Plugins.

 For those plugins that do have a visible interface, the Ginga startup script can map them to certain workspaces.
-By manipulating this mapping (and manipulating the workspace layout) we can customize to achieve flexible layouts.
+By manipulating this mapping (and manipulating the workspace layout) we can customize the reference viewer to achieve flexible layouts.

 In the image at the top, the left workspace contains UIs for two global plugins: Pan (shown under the tab “Info”) and Info (somewhat confusingly, shown under the tab “Synopsis”–the tab name for a plugin can be different from it’s canonical name).
 The middle workspace holds all the viewing panes for each channel.
 The right workspace has the Dialogs, Thumbs, Contents and Error panes.
 The operation of these plugins is described in Plugins.

 Ginga provides a number of default bindings for key and pointer actions.
 However, there are too many different actions to bind to a limited set of keys and pointer buttons.
 Modes allow us to overcome this limitation.

-Modes are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of operations.
+Modes are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of possible operations.

 Modes are set on a per-channel basis.
 A mode is activated by pressing a particular key combination when the focus is in the viewer, or by clicking an appropriate button in the Toolbar plugin.
 When the viewer is in a mode, the behavior is that some special key, pointer and scroll bindings will be activated and override the default ones.
 An adjacent viewer for a different channel may be in a different mode, or no mode.

-If a mode does not override a particular binding, the default one will still be active, unless an active canvas being shown in the viewer has registered for the same binding.
+If a mode does not override a particular binding, the default binding will still be active, unless an active canvas being shown in the viewer has registered for the same binding.